Ruprekha Banerjee: Personal life

-In 2005, she moved to Mumbai with her family after being crowned the runner up of Fame Gurukul.
+In 2005, she moved to Mumbai with her family after being crowned the winner of Fame Gurukul.

 She is married to Nalinakshya Bhattacharya and has a daughter, Sheerin Bhattacharya.

 Awards

 She has won and been nominated for several awards.
 She received the "Fame Gurukul" Award for Most Promising Reality Show for Mast, the "Sera Bengali-2006" Award, and the "Sananda Adittiya" Award.
 Additionally, she won the Best Rising Singer Award at the 2012 Kalakar Awards, the Best Album Award in 2012, and the "Bharat Nirman Award" in 2013 for Best Rising Singer – Female.
 She was also nominated for "Bondhu Hobe."